Thomas Chadbourne: Globalization

 An early adherent of modern globalization, Chadbourne criticized isolationists and emphasized the necessity of world trade in establishing and sustaining American affluence:

 "Only the blind can fail to see that distance has been annihilated, geographical barriers smashed down, and that it is now an interlocked and absolutely interdependent world in which we live.
 [T]he prosperity of the United States is dependent upon world trade.
 Our production, farm and factory, has been developed to a point where it is from ten to twenty per cent in excess of domestic demand, and any failure to find foreign markets for this surplus means the dislocation of our whole industrial establishment."

 Trade barriers

 Chadbourne railed against the Smoot–Hawley Tariff:

 "How have we gone about the business of protecting and promoting the world trade so vital to our prosperity?
-We pass the highest tariff bill in history…and with what result?
+We pass the highest tariff bill in history...and with what result?
 Already some forty-five nations have raised tariff walls of their own in direct retaliation."

-The dangers of financial crisis
+Dangers of financial crisis and war

-Calling for a moratorium of European debt repayments from World War I, Chadbourne issued a prescient warning in 19 that war would follow financial crisis.
+Calling for a moratorium of European debt repayments from World War I, Chadbourne issued a prescient warning that war would follow the financial crisis.